OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 The above code sets Cache-Control, Surrogate-Control, Pragma and Expires headers accordingly.

-- **X-Download-Options:** This header prevents Internet Explorer from executing downloaded files in the site’s context.
+- **X-Download-Options:** This header prevents Internet Explorer from executing downloaded files in the site's context.
 This is achieved with noopen directive.
 You can do so with the following piece of code:

 ```JavaScript
 app.use(helmet.ieNoOpen());